neondatabase/website/content/docs/manage/endpoints.md

 - **Name**: The endpoint name.
 - **Region**: The regions in which the endpoint was created.
-- **Min/max compute units**: The minimum and maximum number of CPUs allocated to the compute unit.
+- **Min/max compute units**: The minimum and maximum number of vCPUs allocated to the compute unit.
 - **Type**: The type of endpoint.
 Neon supports read-write and read-only endpoints.
 - **Branch**: The branch that the endpoint is associated with.
 - **State**: The endpoint state (`Active`, `Idle`, or `Stopped`).